a-mcnulty/BulletHistory/README.md

 - ✅ Row and column highlighting on hover
 - ✅ Bidirectional scroll sync between header and grid
 - ✅ Virtualization for efficient rendering of large datasets
+- ✅ Click cells to expand and see individual URLs
+- ✅ Delete individual URLs or bookmark them
+- ✅ Navigate between dates with arrow keys or horizontal scrolling
+- ✅ Click domains to see all URLs grouped by date
+- ✅ Delete all history for a domain
+- ✅ Live updates as you browse

 ## Debug Mode (Fake Data for Testing)